bdb112/pyfusion/pyfusion/documentation/tutorial/datamining.rst

 Here we show a method for finding classes of coherent fluctuations from many multi-channel timeseries signals (see Pretty and Blackwell paper).

-It is implement on LHD in the following example, using text files for intermediate preprocessed data.
-Currently this is faster than using a database for this stage by about one order.
+It is implemented on LHD in the following example, using text files for intermediate preprocessed data.
+Currently this is faster than using an SQLAlchemy database for this stage by about one order.

+A more complete example is provided for Heliotron-J :ref:`advanced-examples`

 *******************************************************
 using text files and a dictionary instead of a database